 The Agony And The Ecstasy Of Phil Spector

-Produced for the BBC, this documentary builds on an exclusive interview with Phil Spector during his first trial—the one that resulted in a hung jury—for the shooting death of Lana Clarkson.
-Not surprisingly, Spector complains in a half-paranoid/half-legitimate fashion about the unfairness of public perception.
+Produced for the BBC, the documentary The Agony And The Ecstasy Of Phil Spector builds on an exclusive interview with Spector during his first trial—the one that resulted in a hung jury—for the shooting death of Lana Clarkson.
+Not surprisingly, Spector argues for his innocence and complains in a half-paranoid/half-legitimate fashion about the unfairness of public perception.
 (Regarding that infamous photograph of Spector donning an electro-shocked ’fro, he claims it was a misconstrued tribute to Detroit Pistons center Ben Wallace.
 No, really.)
-But mostly, Spector and the movie make a case for Spector’s legacy as one of the great musical geniuses of our time, the mastermind behind the multi-layered “wall of sound” that elevated the role of a producer in studio recordings—in his case, above the artists themselves.
+But mostly, Spector (and the movie) make a case for his legacy as one of the great musical geniuses of our time, the mastermind behind the multi-layered “wall of sound” that elevated the role of a producer in studio recordings—in his case, above the artists themselves.